Before we discuss the common email marketing myths, let me share with you few common past myths:

 You know that your subscribers check their smartphones as soon as they get up.
 Therefore, morning is the best time to send out marketing emails!

-It is a common notion that has been there for a long while.
+It is one of the common email marketing misconceptions that has been there for a long while.

 What is the best time and day to send out emails?
 Is there any?
 There are many studies that suggest a particular time and day where emails get more response.
 It’s good if you know what time and day are ideally considered as the best.